RomanczykMichal/image-2-gcode/README.md

 JPG files are not working as they should be.
 I need to work more on algorithms for line detection.
 SVG files are created using Processing Foundation software.
+Big thanks to @PadLex for svg-to-gcode library :)